amckenna41/iso3166-flags/scripts/README.md

 Tests
 -----
-Several Python test scripts were created using (unittest)[https://docs.python.org/3/library/unittest.html] framework.
+Several Python test scripts were created using [unittest][unittest] framework.
 These tests test the full pipeline from getting the flags via web-scraping to exporting the flag & country info to json.
 To run all tests, from the <i>scripts</i> repo folder run:
 ```
 python3 -m unittest discover -v